myrmidoss/DnD/Everway/NA/story/01PacificNW.md

-Once their fates have been decided, and even the suspicious middle elder is satisfied, they will be told that they will be allowed the night to tell any loved ones and get anything out of the way, for tomorrow, they venture out at dawn.
+Once their fates have been decided, and even the suspicious middle elder is satisfied, they will be told that they will be allowed the night to tell any loved ones and get anything out of the way, for tomorrow, they venture out from Shell River (this place) at dawn.

 ## Mingling ##